Data Model

 Arthropod Source Record

-An Arthropod Source Record represents the arthropods collected from an Arthropod Source at time t using a specific Collection method.
-For example, mosquitoes at time t (Arthropod Source Record) from a household in the forest (Arthropod Source) using a CO₂ trap (Collection).
-This means that mosquitoes obtained using CO₂ traps (Collection) at an Arthropod Source at time t constitute one Arthropod Source Record, while mosquitoes collected using BG traps at the same Event and is a separate Arthropod Source Record.
+An Arthropod Source Record represents the set of arthropods collected from an Arthropod Source at time t using a specific method.
+For example, the set of mosquitoes at time t (Arthropod Source Record) from a site in the forest (Arthropod Source) captured using a CO₂ trap (Collection Point).
+This means that mosquitoes obtained using CO₂ traps and BG traps (Collection Points) at an Arthropod Source at time t belong to the same Arthropod Source Record.

 - Arthropod Source Record Number